Best Community Colleges in Virginia

 We crunched a lot of numbers to get these rankings, but it remains true that data often has a tough time expressing the more subtle, qualitative parts of student life at a given institution.
 If you're looking into the best community colleges in Virginia, remember to visit a few campuses if you can — a college community that makes you feel like you belong can be the main ingredient in a successful education and a rewarding college experience.
 Check out online colleges in Virginia for more information, too.

 We ranked 23 schools belonging to the Virginia Community College System.
-Each school was scored on a 5-point scale, using the following seven data points and the weights specified:
+Each school was scored on a 5-point scale, using the following seven data points.

 - The percentage of students enrolled in distance education, Virginia Community College System, 2013